cabooster/UDMT/Tutorial.md

 ### 6. Analyze videos

 1. Select a video you want to process.

 2. Choose the parameters for preprocessing the videos and set the **Filter Size** for post-processing smooth trajectory filtering.

 3. Click the **Analyze Videos** button to start the tracking process.

 4. During the tracking, you can click the **Show Video** button at any time to visualize the tracking process.
 (This includes **automatic parameter tuning** and the final tracking process.)

 5. Once the tracking is complete, the result files will be automatically saved in the **tracking-results** folder.

-6. A popup notification will appear, notifying you to proceed to the next tab.
+6. A popup message will appear, notifying you to proceed to the next tab.

 <center><img src="https://github.com/cabooster/UDMT/blob/main/images/GUI-analyze.png?raw=true" width="700" align="middle" style="box-shadow: 5px 5px 10px rgba(0, 0, 0, 0.5); border-radius: 8px;"></center>